TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

 ## Model

-Model classes are non-visual classes that encapsulate the app\'s data.
+Model classes are non-visual classes that encapsulate the app's data.
-Therefore, the model can be thought of as representing the app\'s domain model, which usually includes a data model along with business and validation logic.
+Therefore, the model can be thought of as representing the app's domain model, which usually includes a data model along with business and validation logic.
 Examples of model objects include data transfer objects (DTOs), Plain Old CLR Objects (POCOs), and generated entity and